bd2kccd/ccd-annotations/README.md

 All commands shown use the included Gradle wrapper executable.
 If you want to run a command with your system's Gradle installation, replace `./gradlew` with `gradle`.
 This option requires Gradle version 3.1 or greater.

-If you are using Windows, there is batch script included (gradlew.bat).
-You may also use your system's Gradle installation following the requirements listed above.
+If you are using Windows, there is a Gradle batch script included (gradlew.bat).
+You may also use your system's Gradle installation following the requirement(s) as stated above.

 __Build__
 To build CCD Annotations: `./gradlew clean build`.